tim-roberts1/tva/website/docs/team.md

 [@Rykus0 on Github](https://github.com/Rykus0) | [@tpietros on Twitter](https://twitter.com/tpietros)

-Tom is a father of 2, sometime writer, and martial artist who dabbles in music and theater.
+Tom has been enamored with Internet technology since the late 90s, and with humans even longer.
+He is a lover of nature who keeps busy with 2 kids, writing, martial arts, music, theater, games of all sorts, and gardening.

 ### Design